nimble-platform/dcf_service/README.md

 <a name="getting-started"></a>
 ## Getting Started
-This service wanna be an add-on in order to use Data-Channel build over Kafka and filter topic's data to serve to consumers many views on the same set or subset of message data.
+This service want to be an add-on in order to allow the usage of Data-Channel build over Kafka and to filter topic's data to serve to consumers many views on the same set or subset of data.
-This allow producer's data to grant different way to read on a topic, control access to them, filter data per row with where conditions - similarly to sql - and per columns.
+This allow data producers to grant different level of access control over of messages they are going to publish into Data-channel by filtering data per row with WHERE conditions - similarly to sql - and per columns.

-The heart of the service is Kafka which is accessed by using Ksql server respecting rules and filter instructions written in a database.
+The heart of the service is Kafka which is accessable through KSQL.
+The access to the Kafka(through KSQL) is managed through a set of rules and filter instructions written in a database.

 - download and install